 - Eggnog – You can use dairy or non-dairy eggnog.
 I used So Delicious Coconut Eggnog to test this recipe.

-- Chocolate Chips – You can further make these more allergen free by using chips like Enjoy Life, which are free of the top 8 allergens.
+- Chocolate Chips – You can further make these more allergen-free by using chips like Enjoy Life, which are free of the top 8 allergens.

 Tips For Success

 1. Always go with your gut when evaluating your cake batter.
 If your batter seems dry, add a little more eggnog.
 If your batter seems too wet, add more flour.
-Every gluten free flour blend is different and absorbs liquid differently.ย
+Every gluten free flour blend is different and absorbs liquid differently.

-3. For more cake troubleshooting tips, read my Gluten Free Cake Troubleshooting Guide.
+3. For more cake troubleshooting tips, read my

-Store the cake in an airtight container.
+- Store the cake in an airtight container.
 The cake will keep fresh for up to 4 days.
-I like to store mine in the refrigerator.
-You can also freeze this cake whole or in slices in a freezer safe container or zipper bag.
+I store gluten-free cake in the refrigerator.

-More Gluten Free Cake Recipes:
+More Gluten-Free Cake Recipes:

-- Gluten Free Applesauce Cake
+- Gluten-Free Applesauce Cake

-- Easy Gluten Free Kuchen
+- Easy Gluten-Free Kuchen

-- Gluten Free Tres Leches Cake
+- Gluten-Free Tres Leches Cake

-- Gluten Free Tiramisu
+- Gluten-Free Tiramisu

 Love This Recipe?